-There are countless wonderful things about dogs.
-Anal glands are not among those things.
+There are countless wonderful things about canines.
+Dog anal glands are not among those things.

 Sometimes, however, things go wrong.

 Dogs’ anal glands may empty spontaneously.
 This commonly is referred to as “shooting the glands” because the nasty fluid, with its concomitant strongly unpleasant odor, has a way of spraying onto nearby objects.
 Anything that causes fear, stress, or excitement may trigger a dog to shoot his glands.
 This appears to be linked to sudden contraction of the muscles in the area.

 Many things unrelated to fear, stress, and excitement also tend to cause dogs to shoot their glands.
 Examples include being invited onto a new sofa or into a new car, being invited onto the bed for the first time, being in the presence of a person who is wearing especially fancy clothes (in which case the fluid will be directed onto the clothes), and the presence of guests (especially one’s boss or a new romantic interest) in the house.
 In these cases the cause of the anal gland release appears to be Murphy’s Law.

 In the event of a dog shooting his glands, the people present can take solace in one (and only one) thing: The odor of dog anal glands is typically very transient and it therefore does not linger for too long.